tiy-atx-ui-aug2015/notes-and-assignments/week_3/9.9.15-restaurant_typography/assignments/typography-for-restaurant-website.md

----
-layout: assignment
-title:  "Typography for Restaurant Website"
+# Typography for Restaurant Website
-permalink: /09.07.15/typography-for-restaurant-website/
----

 #### Description
 Begin typographic discovery for your restaurant website by creating 10 typographic specemins for your website.
 Use Photoshop to create 10 possible typographic directions.